Speech act

-In the philosophy of language and linguistics, speech act is something expressed by an individual that not only presents information but performs an action as well.
-For example, the phrase "I would like the kimchi; could you please pass it to me?" is considered a speech act as it expresses the speaker's desire to acquire the kimchi, as well as presenting a request that someone pass the kimchi to them.
+In the philosophy of language and linguistics, a speech act is something expressed by an individual that not only presents information but performs an action as well.
+The phrase "I resign" is a classic example of a speech act as the very act of saying the words enacts the resignation.

 According to Kent Bach, "almost any speech act is really the performance of several acts at once, distinguished by different aspects of the speaker's intention: there is the act of saying something, what one does in saying it, such as requesting or promising, and how one is trying to affect one's audience".

-The contemporary use of the term goes back to J. L. Austin's development of performative utterances and his theory of locutionary, illocutionary, and perlocutionary acts.
+The contemporary use of the term speech act goes back to J. L. Austin's development of performative utterances and his theory of locutionary, illocutionary, and perlocutionary acts.
 Speech acts serve their function once they are said or communicated.
 These are commonly taken to include acts such as apologizing, promising, ordering, answering, requesting, complaining, warning, inviting, refusing, and congratulating.